gangyi89/serverless-gpu-linode/README.md

 #### 3.3.1 Internal Container Architecture

-Each GPU VM runs four containers as a compose stack.
-In Phase 1, the model is **fire-and-forget** — once the NATS Agent delivers a message to the AI Processor, the work is considered done.
-No response or result delivery is required.
+Each GPU VM runs a small compose stack centered on `nats-agent` and `ai-processor`.
+In integration deployments, the node also runs exporters for observability (`dcgm-exporter` and `node-exporter`).

 ```
 ┌──────────────────────────────────────────────────────┐